Cité internationale des arts

+The Cité internationale des arts is a nonprofit foundation, based in Paris, France, managing an artist-in-residence building complex.
+Its mission is to foster research and creative work by international contemporary artists in all disciplines: visual arts, music, performing arts, architecture, and writing.

+Inaugurated in 1965, it comprises 326 studio apartments, spread across two sites, one in the Marais district and the other in Montmartre.
+It hosts approximately 1,000 artists each year, making it the largest artists' residence in the world.

+Montmartre's site, n^{o} 16 rue Girardon.

 History and description

-The Cité internationale des arts, rue de l'Hôtel-de-Ville, in 1981.

 The idea for the Cité internationale des arts was first proposed by the Finnish artist Eero Snellman (1890-1951) at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne.
-After the Second World War, Félix and Simone Brunau worked to bring the idea to fruition by turning it into a real project.
-The fledging project took the form of an association created in 1947 which benefited from the support of the Ministry of Culture and the Ministry of Foreign Affairs as well as the Academy of Fine Arts and the City of Paris.
-It had its first headquarters at the Ministry of Culture on rue de Valois before moving to 18 rue de l'Hôtel de Ville in the 4th arrondissement, the City of Paris, having been granted an emphyteutic lease for the construction of a set of live-work spaces.
+After the Second World War, Félix and Simone Brunau, a couple member of the French résistance close to the Général de Gaulle has worked to bring the idea to fruition by turning it into a real project.
+The fledging project took the form of an association created in 1947, before becoming a foundation in 1957, which benefited from the support of the Ministry of Culture and the Ministry of Foreign Affairs as well as the Academy of Fine Arts and the City of Paris.